Everything You Need to Know To Enjoy Topsail Island During Hurricane Season

 Rule #1 - Don't Panic

 For better or for worse, hurricanes are notoriously fickle beasts.
-Chances are that EVEN IF a hurricane forms in the Atlantic during the course of your stay at one of our beach vacation rentals, it may not impact your vacation in a substantial way.
+Chances are that EVEN IF a hurricane forms in the Atlantic during the course of your stay on Topsail Island, it may not impact your vacation in a substantial way.
 Hurricanes often change course or intensity, and while it's important to be prepared for the possibility that the storm will come ashore, it's equally as important to stay calm and go about your business as usual until the moment arises that you're directed to do otherwise.

-Your best plan of action at this stage of things is to simply stay calm, keep informed, and continue with your Topsail Island vacation as planned.
+Your best plan of action at this stage is to stay calm, keep informed, and continue with your Topsail Island vacation as planned.

 Rule #2 - Stay Alert

-Apps and websites such as those run by ReadyNC, Hurricane Tracker, and the National Hurricane Center Storm Tracker are all excellent tools for general information.
+Apps and websites such as those run by ReadyNC and the National Hurricane Center Storm Tracker are excellent tools for general information.
 Also, in the event of threatening weather, one of the three towns on the island can give you specific instructions relevant to the town in which your rental property is located:

 - Surf City, 910-328-4131